ronnnnnnnnnnnnn/renpho_fitness_scale_ble/README.md

 ### Initial Setup

 1. Step on the scale once to wake its BLE radio.
 Home Assistant should auto-discover it within a few seconds.
-2. If auto-discovery doesn't pick it up, go to **Settings > Devices & Services**, click **Add Integration**, and search for "Renpho Fitness Scale BLE".
+2. If auto-discovery doesn't pick it up, go to **Settings → Devices & Services**, click **Add Integration**, and search for "Renpho Fitness Scale BLE".
 3. Confirm the discovered device and pick your preferred display unit (kg or lb).
 4. Add the first user profile (see options below).
 Repeat from **Configure** to add more users.

 ### User Profile Configuration Options

-When adding or editing user profiles (**Settings > Devices & Services > Renpho Fitness Scale BLE > Configure**), you can configure the following options:
+When adding or editing user profiles (**Settings → Devices & Services → Renpho Fitness Scale BLE → Configure**), you can configure the following options:

-- **User Name:** Display name for the user profile.
+- **User name:** Display name for the user profile.
-- **Person Entity (optional):** Link this user profile to a Home Assistant person entity.
+- **Person entity (optional):** Link this user profile to a Home Assistant person entity.
 When linked, the integration uses the person's location state to improve automatic assignment:
   - If the person is marked as `not_home`, they are excluded from automatic assignment for new measurements
   - This helps avoid incorrectly assigning measurements when household members are away
-- **Mobile Devices (optional):** Select one or more mobile devices (via Home Assistant companion app) to receive actionable notifications for ambiguous measurements:
+- **Mobile devices (optional):** Select one or more mobile devices (via Home Assistant companion app) to receive actionable notifications for ambiguous measurements:
   - When enabled, you'll receive a mobile notification with tap-to-assign buttons directly on your phone
   - Each candidate user gets a personalized notification with "Assign to Me" and "Not Me" buttons
 - **Calculate body composition metrics:** Calculate BMI, body fat %, and the rest of the derived metrics.
 Requires sex, date of birth, and height.